OKC Nightlife by District

 Some of the metro's best dining is available in Midtown, as well as local gathering places large and small.
 Packard's New American Kitchen's rooftop bar offers an amazing view of the skyline, as does O Bar at the Ambassador Hotel.
 Both have good wine lists and great cocktails.
 Fassler Hall and McNellie's Public House both have extensive beer selections, and Fassler regularly offers live music on weekend nights.
 If bowling is your thing, Dust Bowl, just downstairs from Fassler Hall, is a retro bowling alley with a full bar.
 You'll need to know how to score your card old school style, though.
 For late-night drinks, R&J is the choice in Midtown.
 They'll issue last call about 1:20 am so you can get that nightcap from one of the city's most unique cocktail bars.

-Oklahoma City's historic arts district is one of the most eclectic neighborhoods in the city.
+Oklahoma City's historic Paseo Arts District is one of the most eclectic neighborhoods in the city.
 Dozens of working artists have galleries in the area, but nightlife centers around restaurants and clubs.
-The Other Room is a smoking-permitted cocktail lounge adjacent to its sister restaurant Picasso Cafe.
+The Other Room is a smoking-permitted cocktail lounge adjacent to its sister restaurant, Picasso Cafe.
 Arts districts typically attract a mixture of demographics, and Paseo is no exception.
 Fine dining is available at Paseo Grill, but the young artsy types are hanging out on the patio of Sauced for pizza and live music.

-This historic neighborhood has benefitted from its wide plazas and gathering spaces.
-Initially a haven for hipsters and creatives, the district has grown to near capacity in recent years, bringing an influx of restaurant and retail.
+Initially a haven for hipsters and creatives, the Plaza District has grown to near capacity in recent years, bringing an influx of restaurants and retail.
 Oak & Ore is a neighborhood pub with an excellent selection of local beers combined with a small but outstanding list of imports and national microbrews.
-The newest bar/restaurant to the neighborhood is Goro Ramen + Izakaya, a ramen house and sake bar styled on Japanese gastropubs (Izakaya).
+Goro Ramen is a ramen house and sake bar styled on Japanese gastropubs.
 The patio at Empire Slice House is one of the city's late-night favorites.
 If the weather is good, sit outside and enjoy a wide selection of beer and cocktails pair with a slice of locally loved pizza.

 This is the biggest area to cover because there are no actual neighborhood districts.
-For locals, Groovy's is the dance club of choice.
-The smoking-permitted bar plays a mixture of old and new music from diverse genres, and a full bar is available.
-The area also includes Oklahoma City's gay district, which is home to The Copa.
-Located inside Habana Inn, The Copa is one of the hottest dance clubs in the metro.
-North of the Penn Avenue area is Memorial Road, the northern edge of Oklahoma City, a stretch of road that is peppered with clubs, bars, restaurants and one of the city's popular fun destinations TopGolf.
-Baker Street is a popular night spot for 20- and 30-somethings, too, featuring a full bar and a packed house on weekend nights.
+For locals, Groovy's is the dance club of choice, complete with a mixture of old and new music from diverse genres and a full bar.
+To the north is Chisolm Creek, a stretch of road peppered with bars, restaurants and one of the city's most popular destinations, Topgolf.

-Most of the features of this district are family friendly, but Remington Park is a Thoroughbred race track and casino.
-Featuring 750 electronic gaming machines, the casino has Bricktown Brewery on site and is open until 3 am Thursday-Saturday.
+Most of the features of the Adventure District are family-friendly, but Remington Park is a Thoroughbred race track and casino.
+Featuring 750 electronic gaming machines, the casino has Bricktown Brewery on site and is open until 3 a.m.
+Thursday-Saturday.
 The Zoo Amphitheater has been one of the state's favorite outdoor music venue for decades.
 Featuring new and nostalgic music, the Zoo has a regular summer lineup, so check the website for shows.